intervals-icu/js-data-model/README.md

 You should get code completion help from your IDE for all the types.

+To upgrade an existing project to the latest version:

+    npm install @intervals-icu/js-data-model@latest --save

 ## Intervals.icu JS extension points

 These are some of the places where Intervals.icu is extensible with JS: